mike-seger/liquibase-mini-app/README.md

-# LiquiBase Mini App
+# Liquibase Mini App

-This is a mini SpringBoot application demonstrating liquibase for a selection of DBs.
+This is a core SpringBoot application demonstrating a portable liquibase configuration for a selection of databases.
+The configuration contains a typical set of tables and data.

-## DB servers
+## Databases
-The docker-compose.yaml file defines the following dbs:
+The docker-compose.yaml file provides the following databases as a service:
 - postgres
 - oracle
 - mysql

 ### Starting
-All DB servers can be started by issuing one of the commands in the repository root:
+Database servers can be started by issuing one of the commands from the repository root:
 ```
 ## start all DBs: postgres, oracle, mysql
 docker-compose up -d
-## start the selected DBs:
+## start "just" selected DBs:
 docker-compose up -d postgres ...
 ```
+The databases will initially contain no user tables.

 ### Running DB commands
-A shell function is provided to run commands on any of the started DBs.
+A convenience bash function is provided to run commands on any of the started DBs.
 The function can be activated by sourcing the common.sh script:
 ```
-. src/main/resources/common.sh
+. src/main/resources/dbutil/common/common.sh
 ```

 The following commands are now available: